dgryski/go-perfbook/performance.md

 Optimization is a form of refactoring.
-But each step, rather than improving some aspect of the source code (code duplication, clarity, etc), improves some aspect of the performance: lower CPU, memory usage, latency, etc. This means that in addition to a comprehensive set of unit tests (to ensuring your changes haven't broken anything), you also need a good set of benchmarks to ensure your changes are having the desired effect on performance.
+But each step, rather than improving some aspect of the source code (code duplication, clarity, etc), improves some aspect of the performance: lower CPU, memory usage, latency, etc. This means that in addition to a comprehensive set of unit tests (to ensure your changes haven't broken anything), you also need a good set of benchmarks to ensure your changes are having the desired effect on performance.
 You must be able to verify that your change really *is* lowering CPU.
+Sometimes a change you thought would improve will actually turn out to have a zero or negative change.
+Always make sure you undo your fix in these cases.

-That the benchmarks you're using must be correct and provide reproducible numbers on representative workloads.
-If individual runs have too high a variance, it will make improvements more difficult to spot.
-You will need to use benchstat or equivalent statistical tests and won't be able just eye-ball it.
-The steps to run the benchmarks should be documented, any custom scripts and tooling should be commited to the repository with instructions for how to run it.
-Be mindful of large benchmark suites that take a long time to get the results you need: it will make the development interations slower.
+The benchmarks you are using must be correct and provide reproducible numbers on representative workloads.
+If individual runs have too high a variance, it will make small improvements more difficult to spot.
+You will need to use benchstat or equivalent statistical tests and won't be able just eyeball it.

-Entire books have been written on how to performance test web servers.
-Performance is a distribution.
-Latency distributions at different request/second levels.

-Next, decide what it is you're optimizing for.
+(Note that using statisical tests is a good idea anyways.)
+The steps to run the benchmarks should be documented, and any custom scripts and tooling should be commited to the repository with instructions for how to run them.
+Be mindful of large benchmark suites that take a long time to run: it will make the development interations slower.

+The next step is to decide what you are optimizing for.
+If the goal is to improve CPU, what is an acceptable speed.
+Do you want to improve the current performance by 2x?
+10x?
+Can you state it as "problem of size N in less than time T"?
 Are you trying to reduce memory usage?
 By how much?
 How much slower is acceptable for what change in memory usage?
 What are you willing to give up in exchange for lower space?

+Optimizing for service latency is a trickier proposition.
+Entire books have been written on how to performance test web servers.
+The primary issue is that for single-threaded code, the performance is fairly consistent for a given problem size.
+For webservices, you don't have a single number.
+A proper web-service benchmark suite will provide a latency distribution for a given reqs/second level. ...

 Anything that can be measured can be optimized.
 Make sure you're measuring the right thing.
 Beware bad metrics.
 There are generally competing factors.